Disclaimer: No profit is intended in the writing of this story. Enterprise

-and the characters within are the property of Paramount and Viacom.
+and its characters are the property of Paramount and Viacom.

 Feedback is required for sustenance, so please email me.
 Archiving and

 downloading is welcome as long as you credit the author.
-Thanks to Sue and
+Many thanks to Sue

 by Odon ([email protected])